-Johnson County Community Health Needs Assessment/Health Improvement Plan The goal of this program is to continually update Johnson County health data related to demographics, health status indicators, and health risk factors.
+Johnson County Community Health Needs Assessment/Health Improvement Plan

+The goal of this program is to continually update Johnson County health data related to demographics, health status indicators, and health risk factors.
 Johnson County Public Health staff coordinates, facilitates, and attends community planning meetings and the task force meetings for five top health problems identified by the planning committee.
-During FY04, staff served on a task force conducting a needs assessment of the senior population in Johnson County.
+During FY05, a new community health improvement plan was submitted to the Iowa Department of Public Health.